mchalso/FinalProjectRepo.jl/docs/part2.md

 #### Work-precision diagrams

 We now evaluate the algorithm convergence given a certain grid refinement.
-Ideally, the more density of points, the more our results will imitate reality.
-To validate this we check the calculated water level at the center of the domain at a consistent time in the simulation, for different grid sizes.
-We expect to observe that the value converges as we increase the grid size.
+Ideally, as the density of computational nodes increases, the computed results will more correctly imitate reality.
+To validate this, we check the calculated water level at the center of the domain at a specific time in the simulation, for a range of computational grid sizes.
+It is expected that the calculated value converges as we increase the number of grid points.
+The results of this investigation are analyzed in the Discussion section.

 We can see our results in the following table.